topsy-13/naiveautoml/python/naiveautoml/NAS/thoughts.md

 - How to define the search space?
 - Is there any property from the training set that could be used to delimit the search space?
 - What about the solver and the activation functions?
+- What about a progressive approach to the search space?
+Perhaps start by the fastest training parameters, and out of those isolate them and combine them, get the most accurate one and proceed to change other parameters